MaiconGilton/react-native-customisable-alert/README.md

 ## Basic Usage

-The CustomisableAlert component it's build to a global use, so you have to instance this component once in your App.js:
+This component was meant to be used globally, so you only need to import it once in your App.js:

 ```jsx
 import React from "react";